stephenverderame/cpp_book/src/concurrency/locks.md

 When those times come, you must enforce a modification order between objects.
 If you don't, you have a *race condition* where one thread is racing another to access the state.

 One tool to avoid that are mutexes which stand for MUTually EXclusive.
+Mutexes basically enforce serial access to pieces of data.
+Threads lock a mutex before executing instructions that cannot be completed by multiple threads at once.
+Once a thread has obtained the lock, other threads that try to lock the mutex must wait until the thread that has the mutex releases it.
+When a thread is done with a mutex, it must release it so other threads can acquire it and execute the code the mutex protects.

 In C++, we have `std::mutex`.
 I'm not even going to enumerate the member functions of a mutex because you should basically never use it directly.
 Instead, you want to wrap it in a class such as `std::lock_guard<>` or `std::scoped_lock<>`.
 A lock guard is the simplest RAII object for a mutex.